aabbtree77/adast/README.md

 ## Introduction

+Have you ever thought about the discrepancy between a colourful Christmas/toy/souvenir carton box and the actual equipment/steel industry that produces it?
+Some of these machines weigh 3000 kg...

 Adast Maxima MS80 is a paper cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2022.

 <table>